fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 b8548b9faec3   ubuntu    "bash"    3 minutes ago    Exited (0) 6 seconds ago               hopeful_clarke
 ```

 The identifier can be used to interact with the container.
 Although most commands accept the container name as well.
-The name of the container was automatically generated to be `hopeful_clarke` in my case.
+The name of the container was automatically generated to be **"hopeful_clarke"** in my case.

-The container has already exited, but we can start it again with `start <container-id or container-name>`.
+The container has already exited, but we can start it again with the start command that will accept the id or name of the container as parameter: _start <i>CONTAINER-ID-OR-CONTAINER-NAME</i>_.

 ```bash
 $ docker start hopeful_clarke
 root@b8548b9faec3:/#
 ```

-The start command runs the same container.
-Unfortunately we forgot to start it with the --interactive so we can not interact with it.
-Let's kill it with the `kill <container-id or container-name>` command and try again.
+The start command will start the same container we had previously.
+Unfortunately, we forgot to start it with the flag _--interactive_ so we can not interact with it.
+Let's kill it with the _kill <i>CONTAINER-ID-OR-CONTAINER-NAME</i>_ command and try again.

 ```bash
 $ docker container ls -a